Gio National Forest

 The Gio National Forest is a forest area situated in central Nimba County, Liberia.
 It was established in 1960 and covers an area of about 327 km^{2}.

-One of the largest forests in Liberia, located in the southeastern part of the country, is now under threat from locals who are building their farms inside it.
+One of the largest forests in Liberia, located in the northeastern part of the country, the park is now under threat from locals who are building their farms inside it.

 The estimate terrain elevation above sea level is 268 metres.

 It is a forest that belongs to the vegetation class V.